flashvoyager/cgisample/README.md

 # cgisample

-this is CGI sample with Perl with simple add and view appointment  system with simple sqllite database.
+this is CGI sample Perl with simple add and view appointment  system.

 a database must be created by running  in sqllite command line (linux):
     cat createSQLLite_table.sql | sqlite3 database.db